TeamSecret/SecretCoin/README.md

 After POW phase

 # Exchangers
-Probably when POS starts.
+Probably when POW end.
 If before, we wil notice you;

 # Comments from the Team Secret
 0. Our native language isn't english.
 So, we're sorry for any language mistake;